In 1960, a cartoon won an Emmy for the first time ever.

 If you like a good blue cartoon character, my blue cartoon roundup has more of them.

-The Huckleberry Hound Show
+The Huckleberry Hound Show: Television’s First Cartoon Revolution

 The Huckleberry Hound Show premiered on September 29, 1958.
-It was only the second series Hanna-Barbera ever made, and it changed TV animation.
-Joseph Barbera personally pitched it to Kellogg’s, and the cereal brand sponsored it into local stations across the country.
+It was only the second series Hanna-Barbera ever made, right after The Ruff and Reddy Show, and it changed TV animation for good.

-Each half-hour had three seven-minute segments:
+Each half-hour packed in three seven-minute segments:

 - Huckleberry Hound, the headliner, in a new job or era every week.